Experimental Physics and

 There are two ways to read qti-talk:

-You can be notified about the arrival of new QTi-talk messages at the list archive without having to subscribe, using the RSS feed .
+You can be notified about the arrival of new messages at the list archive without having to subscribe, using the RSS feed .
 Visiting that link in a regular web browser won't show anything particularly useful; if you aren't familiar with RSS read this.
-I use the Google Reader for reading RSS feeds, but there are many readers available, including one built into the Firefox web browser and another in the Thunderbird email program.
+I use and recommend Feedly for reading RSS feeds (it also has apps for both Android and iOS), but there are many readers available, built into web browsers, as stand-alone programs or apps, or purely online.

-Note that the QTi-talk RSS feed does not include the full text of the messages, only the subject line and author's name, but it does provide a link to the full message in the archive.
+Note that the archive's RSS feed does not include the full text of the messages (the MHonArc software I use to generate the feed can't do that), the notifications only contain the subject line and author's name.
+You have to follow the included link to read the full message in the archive.

 To have QTi-talk messages forwarded to you by email, visit the mailman information page for the QTi-talk list and fill in the subscription form there.
 You can also subscribe via email; send a message to firstname.lastname@example.org that contains just the work "help" in either the subject or message body for further instructions.